Published On: Mar 11 2013 11:40:28 AM CDTUpdated On: Mar 15 2015 01:00:00 AM CDT

 1964: Actress Elizabeth Taylor and actor Richard Burton are married.
 It was her fifth marriage and his second.
 They would divorce 10 years later, which held for 16 months before they remarried on Oct.
 10, 1975, in a private ceremony in Kasane, Botswana.
 However, they soon separated and re-divorced in July 1976.
 Taylor and Burton are seen here in the 1965 film "The Sandpiper."

-1962: Singer-songwriter Terence Trent D'Arby is born Terence Trent Howard in Manhattan, N.Y.
+1962: Singer-songwriter Terence Trent D'Arby is born Terence Trent Howard in Manhattan, New York.
 D'Arby rose to fame in 1987 with his debut solo album "Introducing the Hardline According to Terence Trent D'Arby," which included the singles "Wishing Well" and "Sign Your Name."
 He legally changed his name to Sananda Maitreya in 2001.

 1961: Model and actor Fabio, who appeared on the cover of hundreds of romance novels throughout the 1980s and 1990s, is born Fabio Lanzoni in Milan, Italy.
 Fabio also has appeared in many television shows, including starring in "Acapulco H.E.A.T." and making cameos in shows like "The Bold and the Beautiful" and "Step by Step."
 He also known for being a spokesman for various products, most notably I Can't Believe It's Not Butter!, Nationwide Insurance and Old Spice.
-Fabio's seen here with his two nephews in 2007.

 1956: The Alan Jay Lerner and Frederick Loewe musical "My Fair Lady" opens on Broadway.
 Based on George Bernard Shaw's novel "Pygmalion" and starring Rex Harrison and Julie Andrews, the production was a hit, setting what was then the record for the longest run of any major musical theater production in history.
 It was followed by a hit London production, the 1964 film version starring Harrison and Audrey Hepburn, and numerous revivals.

-1955: Rock singer-songwriter Dee Snider, best known as the frontman of the heavy metal band Twisted Sister, is born in Astoria, Queens, N.Y.
+1955: Rock singer-songwriter Dee Snider, best known as the frontman of the heavy metal band Twisted Sister, is born in Astoria, Queens, New York.
 His band became best known for their 1980s hits "We're Not Gonna Take It" and "I Wanna Rock."
 Snider, who's known for his flamboyant appearance with long blond hair, excessive eye shadow and rouge, and bright red lipstick, also wrote and starred in the 1998 horror movie "Strangeland" and has hosted several radio shows.

 1945: Billboard magazine begins listing a top albums chart, with the first ever No. 1 being the jazz album "The Nat King Cole Trio."
 Initially only five positions long, the album chart was not published on a weekly basis, with sometimes three to seven weeks passing before it was updated.